faizyakob/my-linux-repo/VMware Fusion: Disable DHCP.md

 ### Pre-requisites

 Ensure you note:
-  💡The current IP address & CIDR assignment.
+  💡The current IP address & CIDR assignment. <br>
-  💡The current MAC address created for the VM
+  💡The current MAC address created for the VM. <br>

 Following command display both values.